Extantword/Easy-screenshot/README.md

 # Why the hell is there a batch file?

-However, the repository includes a fancy batch file which will sort out things for you, but *only if you use windows*.
+The repository includes a fancy batch file which will sort out things for you, but *only if you use windows*.
 This batch file will run the python script, open the folder where it is contained, and one second later, open an image of what you just captured.

 # Why does the python script override the previous screenshot?